Medically reviewed by Drugs.com. Last updated on May 3, 2021.

 The outlook depends on the cause of hydrocephalus and usually is better if the problem is diagnosed and treated early.
 If hydrocephalus gets worse rapidly or lasts a long time, it can cause brain damage and death.

 Children with hydrocephalus are more likely to have various developmental disabilities.
-Even after treatment, most children with hydrocephalus have lower intelligence, memory problems and visual problems, including strabismus (abnormally aligned eyes).
+Even after treatment, many children with hydrocephalus have lower intelligence, memory problems and visual problems, including strabismus (abnormally aligned eyes).
 Children with hydrocephalus also may enter puberty earlier than normal.

 With appropriate treatment, most infants with hydrocephalus survive and approximately half have normal intelligence.